 At all stages of our life, the limbic system and hippocampus also help govern emotional behaviors.
 While it’s an oversimplification to say that someone’s emotions are only determined by limbic functions, it’s clear that this system plays a huge part in helping us do things like remember past events that were both pleasant and traumatic, perceive threats from our surroundings, make choices based on our experiences, control movements based on past learning, form sensory preferences/likes/dislikes, and much more.

-Limbic System and Hippocampus Function and Structure
+Limbic System Function

 The limbic system sits atop the brain stem, which is believed to be one of the first parts of the brain to develop, react to stimuli and the most basic in terms of sustaining life.
 It’s located on both sides of the thalamus and underneath the cerebrum.